therealozp/class-notes/economics of business strategy/strategic entry and exit.md

 limit pricing is lower than the profit-maximizing price, but still higher than costs. because the original price is high enough, to the entering firm, a little cut due to price reduction is still good enough for economic profit. so, you can just limit price until the future stream of profit is small enough so that the cost can't be covered by the entering firm.
 ### asymmetric situation 1: cost advantages
-let's say Star Coffee is currently selling coffee at 4 bucks a cup. suppose that another firm, Burnt Beans, wants to open in the same mall, and compete with Star.
+let's say Star Coffee is currently selling coffee at $4 a cup. suppose that another firm, Burnt Beans, wants to open in the same mall, and compete with Star.

-Star believes that 3 dollars is the limit pricing, but she needs to commit to this price for a whole year. for example, Star asks the owner of the mall to create a contract that says "do not change price for the whole year", and tapes it to the wall for the owner of Burnt Beans to see.
+Star believes that $3 is the limit pricing, but she needs to commit to this price for a whole year. for example, Star asks the owner of the mall to create a contract that says "do not change price for the whole year", and tapes it to the wall for the owner of Burnt Beans to see.

 the characteristics of limit pricing:
 - higher than the incumbent firms' LRATC